AdaCore/stable_sloc/README.md

 - `file`, a string containing a globing pattern of files on which this entry should be searched for.

+  This field is optional, if not specified or if it is equal to the empty string, the entry will be active on all files.

 - `at_most_once`, a boolean specifying wether the entry is expected to match more than once.
 If `True`, once the entry is loaded, it will return a failed Match_Result upon every match once a successful match has been found.